Equitrust Life Insurance Company Review

 EquiTrust is a small company with a niche set of products.
 Its index-linked life insurance policies and annuity products are concrete, but they do not cater to the needs of a diverse customer base.
 These products are for people age 40 and up but not over about 85.
 Those who do not fall into this age group or are looking for a term life policy, a whole life policy, or a variable universal life policy, there are other options available.
 EquiTrust, however, is not the company for these types of policies.
 There are many other companies offering a wide selection of term, whole, and universal policies to choose from.

 Company History and Background

-In 2015, Magic Johnson Enterprises bought a 60% interest in EquiTrust and became a controlling shareholder.
-In 2016, EquiTrust had assets worth over $17 billion under its management and was recognized by Ward Benchmarking as one of the top 50 life insurance companies in the country.
+In 2012, the company had assets worth over $10 billion under the new management.
+In 2015, Magic Johnson Enterprises bought a 60 percent interest in EquiTrust and became a controlling shareholder.
+In 2016, EquiTrust had assets worth over $17 billion.
+In 2019, Ward Benchmarking recognized EquiTrust as one of the top 50 life insurance companies in the country.
+(1)

 Financial Strength and Ratings

 One of the reasons why EquiTrust managed to solidify its position in the industry, despite catering to the financial needs of only one niche customer base, is its financial stability.
 In 2008, when EquiTrust the $7+ billion in assets had more than doubled, the company proved itself to be stable and dedicated in its approach towards investments.
 EquiTrust also has a strong solvency ratio, which is a strong indicator of the company’s ability to survive unforeseen setbacks and meet its financial commitments.